 Each pragma supported has a positive version and a negative version.
 The positive version enables the pragma while the negative version disables it.
 The negative version is simply the positive version with "no" prefixed to it.
 For instance, "pragma" vs. "nopragma".
-When only one version is listed below, its opposite can be obtained by prepending "no" if it is not present or removing "no" from the beginning if it is present.
+Only the positive version is listed below.